acaughman/mpa_climate_selection/README.md

 5. 4x4 .5 fishing no buffer
 6. 4x4 .8 fishing no buffer

-##### Climate Variability

-Pick reasonable MPA and fishing pressure based on previous tests

-1. Uniform Climate Increase
-2. Random Generation about mean (small variation) each year with increasing mean
+4. Random Generation about mean (small variation) each year with increasing mean at t.opt + 3

+1. 2x2 .5 fishing no buffer
+2. 2x2 .8 fishing no buffer
+3. 3x3 .5 fishing no buffer
+4. 3x3 .8 fishing no buffer
+5. 4x4 .5 fishing no buffer
+6. 4x4 .8 fishing no buffer

+5. Random Generation about mean (ENSO variation) each year with increasing mean at t.opt

+1. 2x2 .5 fishing no buffer
+2. 2x2 .8 fishing no buffer
+3. 3x3 .5 fishing no buffer
+4. 3x3 .8 fishing no buffer
+5. 4x4 .5 fishing no buffer
+6. 4x4 .8 fishing no buffer

-3. Random Generation about mean (ENSO variation) each year with increasing mean
+6. Random Generation about mean (ENSO variation) each year with increasing mean at t.opt + 3

+1. 2x2 .5 fishing no buffer
+2. 2x2 .8 fishing no buffer
+3. 3x3 .5 fishing no buffer
+4. 3x3 .8 fishing no buffer
+5. 4x4 .5 fishing no buffer
+6. 4x4 .8 fishing no buffer

 ### COMPLETED